RascalGdd/VPSeg/README.md

 ## 1. Vanishing-Point Guided
 The estimation of implicit cross-frame correspondences and the high computational cost have long been major challenges in video semantic segmentation (VSS) for driving scenes.
 Prior works utilize keyframes, feature propagation, or cross-frame attention to address these issues.
 By contrast, we are the first to harness vanishing point (VP) priors for more effective segmentation.
-The comparisons between different tasks are shown in the following figure.
+The comparisons between different SOTA methods are shown in the following figure.
 <p align="center">
     <img src="./figs/git_compare.png" width="960" height="475"/> <br />
     <em>